Pediatrics Observership Policy Overview

 The sponsoring institution does not provide funding for meals.
 You are responsible for all meals.

 Observers are responsible for securing their own accommodations.
-Upon approval of your rotation, the Observership Program Coordinator will provide you with a list of possible accommodations in the area upon request, which will include information on how to obtain temporary housing at Clark Tower (our Medical School housing located right on campus).
+Upon approval of your rotation, the Observership Program Coordinator will provide you with a list of possible accommodations in the area upon request.

 Once your assignment has been confirmed via e-mail, you are expected to complete the rotation as we will close out that rotation to other learners.
 While cancellations may be necessary in the event of an emergency, money paid for rotations will only be refunded if we are notified a minimum of 30 calendar days in advance.
 No refunds will be given if cancellation takes place less than 30 days to the start of the rotation, or during the rotation itself.
 As stated earlier, the $100 Application Fee is Non-Refundable under any circumstance.